strexx/close-the-door/README.md

 - [ESP8266WiFi lib](https://github.com/ekstrand/ESP8266wifi)

 ### Set up
 When you have connected all the wires you can connect the NodeMCU to your PC.
-Before we can upload our code you need to download [ArduinoJson](https://github.com/bblanchon/ArduinoJson) and [ESP8266WiFi](https://github.com/ekstrand/ESP8266wifi) libary's.
+Before we can upload our code you need to download [ArduinoJson](https://github.com/bblanchon/ArduinoJson) and [ESP8266WiFi](https://github.com/ekstrand/ESP8266wifi) libarys.
 And place them in the ```arduino/libarys``` folder.
 Now the Arduino IDE can use them.

 ### Open app
 - Open the Arduino app (You can download it here [Arduino](http://arduino.com)).
-- Open ```/arduino/projects/closethedoor/closethedoor.ino``` file from the this repository.
+- Open ```/arduino/projects/closethedoor/closethedoor.ino``` file from  this repository.
 - Change the WiFi settings.

 ```